-1. Leadership: What is the vision of the management of the organization, about the Quality
+1. Leadership: What is the vision of the top management of the organization, about the Quality process, how it participates in its design and how it transmits the values to the rest of it?

-- process, how it participates in its design and how it transmits the values to the rest of it? - 2.
-Focus on the citizen: What systems does the organization use to meet the needs and requirements of external users and what are the methods to respond quickly and effectively to those needs? - 3.
-Staff Development: How is staff commitment stimulated, how is it managed to be involved in the quality process, and how is the necessary education provided? - 4.
-Information and analysis: What quantitative indicators are used to know the progress of the process of quality improvement throughout the organization, what is the scope of the data and since when are they used? - 5.
-Planning: How is the continuous improvement process integrated into the overall planning of the organization and what are the goals and goals of quality in the short, medium and long term?
+- 2. Focus on the citizen: What systems does the organization use to meet the needs and requirements of external users and what are the methods to respond quickly and effectively to those needs? - 3.
+Staff Development: How is staff commitment stimulated, how is it managed to be involved in the guality process, and how is the necessary education provided? - 4.
+Information and analysis: What quantitative indicators are used to know the progress of the process of guality improvement throughout the organization, what is the scope of the data and since when are they used? - 5.
+Planning: How is the continuous G improvement process integrated ŽУ into the overall planning of the organization and what are the goals Ľ and goals of quality in the short, HMA medium and long term? - 6.
+Quality Assurance and Improvement: What are the ways Ο and systems used to ensure the Z Ш quality of all goods and services?
+How do you work to improve and control the quality of suppliers?
+7. Impact on the physical and social environment: What does the organization do for other environment preserved and resources conserved?